Cold turkey quitting still king

-UPDATE: This article was written on July 15, 2013.
-Impossible to then know, a July 31, 2013 U.S. Gallup Poll would find that more smokers quit smoking cold turkey than by all other methods combined, that after 39 years and billions spent on marketing that only 1 in 100 ex-smokers would credit nicotine gum for their success.
+UPDATE: Just 16 days after this article was written, a July 31, 2013 U.S. Gallup Poll found that more smokers quit smoking cold turkey than by all other methods combined, that after 29 years and billions spent on marketing that only 1 in 100 ex-smokers would credit nicotine gum for their success.

 Nicotine replacement products or NRT (the nicotine patch, gum, lozenge, spray and inhaler) demonstrated greater efficacy than placebo look-a-likes inside more than two hundred randomized clinical trials.
 But clinical efficacy can exist at the exact same time that real-world effectiveness does not.
 Exhibit "A": NRT.

 Why?
 Because placebo isn't a real quitting method.
 Because those 200 randomized studies were not blind as claimed, as roughly 3 times as many placebo group members are able to correctly declare their assignment within 24 to 48 hours (peak withdrawal) as guess wrong.

 Repeated stop smoking attempts transform quitters into experts at recognizing withdrawal's onset.
 In the NRT group, nicotine stimulates brain dopamine pathways producing a wanting relief sensation.
 It's the same wanting relief felt by never-smokers upon eating food when hungry.
 It's why those 200 trials measured expectations, not product worth.

 Thus, it should come as no surprise that once NRT's novelty wore off that it started getting clobbered by cold turkey in long-term population level effectiveness studies.
 What's shocking is that senior government health officials continue to ignore NRT's failure.
 What's disturbing is that government quit smoking sites continue to falsely assert that NRT "doubles your chances," when clearly the word "your" suggests real-world effectiveness, not efficacy over placebo.